iron-meteor/iron-router/README.md

 use a reactive data source inside of one of these functions, and that reactive data source invalidates the computation, these functions will be run again.

-### Unload hook
+### Unload Hook
-The unload hook is called, on the old route, when nagvigating to a new one.
-This could for example be used to clean up variables, or Session-data.
+Unload hooks will be called before a RouteController is unloaded and a new RouteController is run.
+This hooks is useful for cleaning up Session data for example.

 ```javascript
 Router.map(function () {